Virtual-Link: A Scalable Multi-Producer, Multi-Consumer Message Queue Architecture for Cross-Core Communication: Conclusion

-Dataflow processing, is closely related to systolic array processing, stream processing, and Coarse-grained Reconfigurable Array (\textit{CGRA}) processing.
+\IPC is closely related, even synonymous, to message-passing (including MPI), data-flow, stream-processing, and many other topics.
+MPI, generically, is a topic of constant research, recent works~\cite{jose2010unifying,hjelm2016evaluation,pritchard2020getting} in particular focus on reducing core-to-core latency.
+These works expose very low-level tuning knobs to the programmer assuming the programmer can better tune an application.
+Our work on the other hand focuses on maintaining the same programming semantics expected by even novice parallel programmers while reducing Dataflow processing, is closely related to systolic array processing, stream processing, and Coarse-grained Reconfigurable Array (\textit{CGRA}) processing.
 Loosely, the aforementioned topics are collected together as they all aim to allow maximum exploitation of spatial communication patterns, allowing each \PE to send data directly to down-stream dataflow targets~\cite{dennis1980data,arvind1982u}.
 Dataflow connections forming communications links are often direct register-to-register transfers mediated by a common bus (e.g.,~\cite{grafe1989epsilon,papadopoulos1990monsoon,noakes1993j} and many others summarized by~\cite{lee1993issues,hurson2007dataflow}).
 Systolic arrays are also a form of dataflow, although with a fixed spatial communication pattern, e.g. ~\cite{pomerleau1988neural,dally2003merrimac,jouppi2018motivation}.
 Closely related to the above are \textit{CGRA}s~\cite{gray1993configurable}.
 Each work differs slightly in the amount of reconfiguration permitted, from the least flexible systolic array to the most flexible \textit{CGRA}.
 Unlike these, \VL can exploit spatial locality of data streams while having dynamic software configurable connectivity.